General things to know about EVE Online before beginning:

 - losses in EVE are permanent, barring exploits or errors from CCPthe producers of EVE Online. you usually won't be reimbursed for ignorance of mechanics or for scams or treachery

-- if something seems too good to be true, it's likely a scam. never accept contracts linked in Local chat or EVEmailed to you, and never pay a ransom for any reason
+- if something seems too good to be true, it's likely a scam. never accept contracts linked in Local chat or EVEmail. never pay a ransom or an entry/recruitment/trial fee

 - characters' Empires, Bloodlines and Educations are inconsequential except in this one way: